 While whole foods should form the foundation, these supplements have strong evidence for men over 40:

 Vitamin D: Many men are deficient, and this vitamin plays a role in testosterone production.
-Aim for 2000-4000 IU daily or test your levels.
+Aim for 2000-4000 IU daily or test your levels at an annual physical.

 Omega-3 Fatty Acids: Support heart health, reduce inflammation, and aid recovery.
 Get them from fatty fish or high-quality fish oil supplements.